unyt-org/deno-node-adapter/README.md

 })
 ```

-Calling the `bridge.connect()` method with a file path to the respective other module launches the corresponding deno or node process and
+Calling the `bridge.connect()` method with a file path to the respective other module launches the corresponding Deno or Node.js process and
 establishes a WebSocket connection between the two process.

 By setting the generic parameter for the `bridge.connect()` method, type checking for the exports can also be used: